Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 2-hellofile contains script that displays the content of the /etc/passwd file.

-File 3-twofiles conains script that displays  the content of /etc/passwd and /etc/hosts
+File 3-twofiles conains script that displays  the content of /etc/passwd and /etc/hosts.

+File 4-lastlines contains script that displays the last 10 lines of /etc/passwd.